sandunMadhushan/MealBridge-SriLanka-Overview/README.md

 ## 📋 Project Overview

-**Project overview and documentation for MealBridge Sri Lanka - a real-time food donation platform.
+**Project overview and documentation for MealBridge Sri Lanka - an advanced, real-time food donation platform with GPS integration and smart matching technology.
 This repo contains only project details and demo links, no source code.**

 🌐 **Live Demo**: [mealbridge.lk](https://mealbridge.lk/)

-MealBridge is a modern, real-time platform designed to reduce food waste and hunger by connecting food donors (individuals, restaurants, businesses) with recipients (NGOs, communities, and individuals) and volunteer delivery agents, through an easy digital system.
+MealBridge is a cutting-edge, real-time platform designed to reduce food waste and hunger by intelligently connecting food donors (individuals, restaurants, businesses) with recipients (NGOs, communities, and individuals) and volunteer delivery agents.
+The platform features GPS-based location services, smart matching algorithms, and a comprehensive backend API for enhanced performance and user experience.

 ## 🌟 Features